 A little science background…

-Approximately 90-95% of celiac patients have HLA-DQ2.5, which can be determined from the SNP rs2187668 (T). [ref] The SNP is fairly common and found in about 25% of European caucasians.
-So, again, having the SNP does not mean that you have Celiac, only that it is possible for you to have it or develop it at some point.
+Approximately 90-95% of celiac patients have HLA-DQ2.5, which can be determined by looking at rs2187668 (T). [ref] This genetic variant is fairly common and found in about 25% of European Caucasians.
+So, again, having the genetic variant does not mean that you have celiac, only that it is possible for you to have it or develop it at some point.

 HLA-DQ8 alone is found in about 5-10% percentage of Celiac patients.

-Below are a few of the current studies on possible genetic causes of celiac disease.
+Below are a few of the current studies on genetic variants that add to the risk of celiac disease.

 A large 2011 study looked at genetic differences between over 12,000 individuals with celiac compared to approximately the same number without celiac disease.
 This study identified quite a few polymorphisms that influence the risk of celiac disease.
 Look at Table 2 in the study to see the SNPs and their risk.

 A sibling study from 2011 found three SNPs to be significant in increasing the risk of celiac disease among siblings where one sibling had been diagnosed with celiac.
 The A-alleles of rs1464510, rs842647, and rs2816316 increased the risk of celiac disease in siblings in conjunction with the HLA type.
 See Table 2 in the study.